Arkansas Tech Online Policies

 For complaints regarding online courses and procedures, please refer to this document.

 Submit a written request with supporting documentation to email@example.com.

-Students wishing to enroll in our Nursing program who reside in Arizona, Colorado, Delaware, Georgia, Maryland, South Dakota, Rhode Island, Tennessee or Utah need to contact their state board for requirements:
+Students wishing to enroll in our Nursing program who reside in Arizona, Colorado, Delaware, Georgia, Maryland, New York, South Dakota, Rhode Island, Tennessee or Utah need to contact their state board for requirements: